Jean Nussbaum was a Swiss-French physician born on 24 November 1888 in La Chaux-de-Fonds, Switzerland.

 Returning to his stay in the hospital, Jean Nussbaum encountered the situation of an Austrian prisoner of war who had been sent to serve in the hospital and who wanted to practice the principles of his faith.
 The prisoner had put himself in grave danger by refusing to obey orders.
 Nussbaum intervened to save his life.
 This incident was a turning point for Nussbaum, triggering his lifelong commitment to the promotion and defence of freedom of conscience and religion.

 Fifteen years later, in 1931, he returned to Switzerland and then to France, where he settled with his wife in Paris, working as a doctor.
-It was there, in 1946, that he founded the Association internationale pour la défense de la liberté religieuse (AIDLR).
+It was there, in 1946, that he founded the first branch of the Association internationale pour la défense de la liberté religieuse (AIDLR).

 The couple had only been living in Paris for a few months when Dr Jean Nussbaum was invited by religious circles to participate in a debate on a project to reform the world calendar[i].
 This project was to be presented in October 1931, during the plenary session of the fourth International Convention on Transport and Communications held in Geneva by the League of Nations.
 The Preparatory Commission for this Convention stated in its preliminary report that the delegates at this meeting had not presented any arguments suggesting that the proposed reform might be incompatible with religious practices.
 As a result, representatives of religious groups were invited to present their views.
 While the representatives of the nations considered the issue from an economic and social point of view, most religious observers had, however, realised that it affected millions of believers around the world, in particular Jews, Christians and Muslims.